 They wouldn't give up Moscow!

-famous poem
+Famous poem

 Borodino is one of the greatest battles in history, in which our fate was decided - the fate of the peoples of Russia, Borodino is the most important point during the Patriotic War of 1812.
 In this battle, the patriotic upsurge of the Russian army and the entire Russian society was manifested with the highest force.
-Borodino is the great defeat of Napoleon, the beginning of his decline and the final death of his "invincible" army.
-This is the vast and deep meaning that M. Yu.
+Borodino is the great defeat of Napoleon, the beginning of his decline and the final death of his “invincible” army.
+This is the broad and deep meaning M. Yu.
 Lermontov put into the title of his poem.

-And the basurmans retreated.
+And the Basurmans retreated.

-The old soldier says that the Russian army was so eager for a speedy and complete victory that
+An old soldier says that the Russian army was so eager for a speedy and complete victory that

 This invincible spirit of the Russian army crushed Napoleon's invasion.